How to Reduce Resistance to Care in Dementia: An Expert Demonstrates

 We’ve included explanations of each scenario, but we highly encourage you to watch the video.
 Teepa’s style of teaching brings each example to life.

-Time markers are included so you can skip straight to those parts of the video.
-However, watching the entire video is a great way to learn more about dementia’s effect on the brain.
-Teepa has a refreshing, straightforward way of explaining the science so it’s easy to understand and apply to real life.
+Watching the entire video is a great way to learn more about dementia’s effect on the brain.
+Teepa has a refreshing, straightforward way of explaining the science, making it easy to understand and apply to real life.

-1. Conflict happens when visual cues don’t match spoken explanation
+1. Conflict happens when visual cues don’t match the spoken explanation

-In this scenario, Teepa shows how you could unintentionally mislead your older adult and cause them to get startled and become defensive or combative.
+In this scenario, Teepa shows how you could unintentionally mislead your loved one and cause them to get startled and become defensive or combative.

 When someone has dementia, they tend to pay more attention to what they see, not what they hear.
 As humans, our instinct is to get information from what we see.
 Visual information becomes even more dominant as changes in the brain make it more difficult to understand speech.